giorgoch/restSampleJersey/README.md

 Demo rest Web service with jersey

 This is a Demo for creating and consuming Rest web services.
-It demonstrates basic spring mvc.
+It demonstrates basic spring mvc also.
+TODO Aop for logging.

 I have use
 Spring Tool Suite